What's Next? When to Meet Offline?

-IF you let a strictly online romance go on and on for too long, you'll likely fill in the unknown variables with projections of traits that are pleasant to you.
-You'll plug the holes of your knowledge with a dream of what you would like, then feel shocked when your online paramour unmasks herself in person through the simple reality of being a living breathing being rather than a set of collective text areas, instant messages, or a headshot.
-She may very well turn out to be different in some ways than what you'd imagined.
+IF you let a strictly online flirtation go on and on for too long, you'll likely fill in the unknown variables with projections of traits that are pleasant to you.
+You'll plug the holes of your knowledge with a dream of what you would like, then feel shocked when your online paramour unmasks herself in person through the simple reality of being a living breathing being rather than a set of collective freetext areas, messages, or a headshot.
+She may very well turn out to be a bit different in some ways than what you'd imagined.

 Those unknown variables regarding what she is like in the flesh will often be imagined to be exactly like you'd most prefer her to be . . . and/or some fantasy you had one day.

-Which, even if she is REALLY FRIGGIN' FABULOUS, and totally WAY COOL FOR YOU, she still probably won't be EXACTLY as you'd fantasized her.
+Which, even if she is ABSOLUTELY FABULOUS, and totally WAY COOL FOR YOU, she still probably won't be EXACTLY as you'd fantasized her.

 And if you do that unrealistic fantasizing stuff for too TOO long, it will warp your mind, so when you FINALLY meet that woman with whom you've been corresponding that's actually REALLY GREAT FOR YOU, you might imagine that she's NOT, because she is not and could never be the woman you unrealistically built her up to be, in your mind, after all that crazy fantasizing that went on for way too long.
 And then you'll end up rejecting the woman that you really SHOULD HAVE ENDED UP WITH!

 So yeah, don't do that.